200 South Hamilton Road

 feedback received, attendees appreciated the opportunity to engage with

 staff, elected officials, and community organizations.
-Mayor Jadwin noted
+Mayor Jadwin noted that

-strong participation.
+participation.

 Mayor Jadwin provided an update on Senate Bill 104 concerning short-term